Machine Learning with Confidential Computing: A Systematization of Knowledge: Limitations of existing TEE systems

-\mysub{Vulnerable interactions with outside.} None of the existing partitioning frameworks fully consider the complex attack surface originating from insecure interactions between the host OS, userspace processes, and enclaves.
-As a simple example, Vicarte \etal~\cite{sanchez2020game} show how asynchronous poisoning attacks on TEE systems lead to changing the accuracy and integrity violation of in-enclave ML models.
+\mysub{Vulnerable interactions with outside.} None of the existing partitioning frameworks fully consider the complex attack surface originating from insecure interactions between the host hypervisor, OS, userspace processes, and enclaves.
+For instance, an untrusted/malicious hypervisor can inject virtual interrupt to affect AMD SEV-SNP and AMD SEV-ES (CVE-2024-25742), compromise guest memory integrity through improper address validation or memory safety issues (CVE-2023-20566 and CVE-2023-20519).
+As another example, Vicarte \etal~\cite{sanchez2020game} show how asynchronous poisoning attacks on TEE systems lead to changing the accuracy and integrity violation of in-enclave ML models.
 Civet uses dynamic taint-tracking to control the flow of objects on enclave interfaces, but cannot help for proper privilege separation and against more complex attacks (\eg~HPE attacks~\cite{suciu2020horizontal}) and other languages.
 Moreover, they do not consider in-address space compartmentalization as the key issue of handling over-privileged enclaves.
-Sirius~\cite{tarkhani2020enclave} shows targeting these attacks require fundamental changes to underlying OS and TEE systems.
+Sirius~\cite{tarkhani2020enclave} shows that targeting these attacks requires fundamental changes to underlying OS and TEE systems.
 Note that developers sacrifice performance and rich functionality for the security benefits of TEEs; which could be a huge cost without actual benefit considering the insecure designs of existing TEE systems.

 \mysub{ML inside TEEs but still being attacked.} Existing vulnerabilities of TEEs still leave the deployment of ML under some forms of attacks.
 For example, by observing the access pattern to TEEs, previous work in Privado~\cite{grover2018privado} can disclose the target class information \ie~classifying encrypted inputs with high accuracy (97\% and 71\% for MNIST and CIFAR10 respectively).
 Also, side-channel attacks on TEEs like timing, power, and Electromagnetic analysis could compromise the ML model privacy on some levels, \eg~reconstructing the model architecture and even model parameters~\cite{liu2020ganred, xiang2020open, batina2019csi}.
 Some of such attacks can be out of scope because our threat model does not include side-channel attacks.
 However, this still reflects the current limitations of the existing TEE system which deserve further investigations in future design (\eg~efficient oblivious operations for ML~\cite{ohrimenko2016oblivious, zheng2017opaque}).